 What isn’t a good idea, however, is letting that video show related content.
 The last thing you probably want is to direct your readers away from you, but that’s in the hand of YouTube, right?
 Wrong.

-Removing Related YouTube Videos
+Removing Related YouTube Videos (No longer working)

 You can actually turn off the related video feature in YouTube embeds, putting the power back in your hands.
 It’s pretty important you do this if you want to keep your audience focused on what you’ve crafted rather than getting distracted by what YouTube wants them to watch.

 Here at GeekyTech, we like to help you guys out whenever we can, which is why we’ve put together this guide so that you can easily disable related YouTube videos.
 Enjoy!

 How to Stop Other Videos Appearing at the End of YouTube